sammancoaching/website/_learning_hours/refactoring/guard_clause.md

 If the group is familiar with Ensemble Programming, you might want them to do it in an ensemble first.
 When there is time left have them do it again in pairs.

-### Conclusion: Come up with Places in your Code
+### Concrete Practice: Find potential Guard Clauses in your Code
-Ask the participants whether they know a code in their project where that refactoring would apply, too.
+Have the participants scan their own code for occurences where this refactoring would apply, and have them write down the filename and line number.

+### Conclusion: How did you spot it
+Ask the participants how they did spot those places.
+What are the characteristics of a potential guard clause?